 The women were noted as underweight, normal weight, overweight or obese, based on their Body Mass Index (BMI).
 86% of participants were normal weight or overweight.
 10% were obese.
 To understand BMI, let me give you an example.
 A woman who is 5’7” tall, who weighs 140 lbs. has a BMI of 22 and is considered weight appropriate.
 A woman who is 5’7” tall, who weighs 170 lbs. has a BMI 0f 27, she is considered overweight.
 Now if the woman is 5’7” tall and weighs 190 lbs. or more, she is considered obese with a BMI of 31 or higher.

 Women with a BMI of 35 were 26% less likely to naturally conceive on their own, compared to overweight to normal weight women.
 Women with a BMI of 40 or more, were 46% less likely to conceive on their own.
-Findings showed the obese women had more trouble conceiving than the other group of women.
-Despite Van der Steeg’s findings, he and his colleague’s could not find an explanation as to why women who are ovulating regularly, despite being obese, have a harder time conceiving on their own.
-It has been suggested that high insulin levels effect the hormone leptin, which in turn, may prevent fertilization of the egg.
-Though he is not for sure.
+Findings showed that the obese women had more trouble conceiving than the other group of women.
+Despite Van der Steeg’s findings, he and his colleagues could not find an explanation as to why women who are ovulating regularly, despite being obese, have a harder time conceiving on their own.
+It has been suggested that high insulin levels affect the hormone leptin which, in turn, may prevent fertilization of the egg, though he is not for sure.

 Increased Infertility Risk for Obese Men

 Obesity in men lowers testosterone levels.
 Chronic low levels of testosterone affect how the testes function, which causes all hormones produced by them to be out of balance.
 This may also lead to lowered function of producing mature sperm.
 Over time, this may lead to male infertility.
 Research shows elevated levels of estrogen in obese men.
 The sperm of obese men are often abnormal; this increases risk for miscarriage and chromosomal defects in a developing embryo.
 Obese men also often have sexual dysfunction.